tve/blog/content/2018/lp-wifi-rtl8710-lps.md

 microcontrollers for low-power operation.
 The LPS mode may be usable given some tweaking but I very much doubt that it can be made to use less power than the esp32.

-Stay tuned for the next post which examines how the RTL8710 performs in deep-sleep with periodic wake-up.
+The [next post](/2018/lp-wifi-rtl8710-deep) examines how the RTL8710 performs in deep-sleep with periodic wake-up.